0x20h/teeparty-php/docs/source/index.rst

 ==================================

 Teeparty is a special implementation of the `Pipes and Filter`_ pattern with multiple in- and outputs.
+In this model you pipe data to `Filter`\s that mangle input and produce output.
+You can connect several `Filter`\s via `Pipe`\s in order to allow complex processing.
+Each computation is a `Job` that can be monitored, paused or aborted using a supervisor.

-It consists with 3 components:
+The system is built upon 3 components:

-1. A process supervisor and service bus implementation written in `node.js`_ and
+1. A process supervisor and service bus implementation written in `node.js`_
-2. A PHP library for defining and triggering computations.
+2. (For now) a PHP library for defining and triggering `Job`\s.
-3. `redis`_ for communication.
+3. `redis`_ as a backend database for temporary data storage and messaging.

 Contents: